-With the explosion of digital traffic and the ever-growing array of bandwidth-hungry applications, OTN (Optical Transport Network) evolves from point-to-point DWDM remedies to scalable and robust optical networking applications that cater to a wide variety of client signals with equally-varied service requirements.
-Carriers are also placing particular emphasis on OTN in the Metro area, where it is shifted rapidly from SONET/SDH to WDM (wavelength-division multiplexing).
+With the explosion of digital traffic and the ever-growing array of bandwidth-hungry applications, Optical Transport Network (OTN) evolves from point-to-point DWDM remedies to scalable and robust optical networking applications that cater to a wide variety of client signals with equally-varied service requirements.
+Carriers are also placing a particular emphasis on OTN in the Metro area, where it is shifted rapidly from SONET/SDH to wavelength-division multiplexing (WDM).
 With the goal of boosting bandwidth and increasing network functionality, OTN provides a way to support different traffic types in a more cost-effective manner than by using SONET/SDH networks.
-What is OTN and how will the OTN-based solutions benefit your optical networking?

 OTN network combines the advantages of optical transmission and electrical processing to provide end-to-end, transparent pipe connections, increased spectral efficiency, and large-capacity transmission capabilities for long-haul transmissions.
 The primary benefits of OTN network are presented as follows.